NeumannFilip/GameDriverLyraTests/README.md

 Smoke tests are designed to perform a quick validation of a new Lyra game build.
 The goal is to answer a fundamental question: "Is the build stable enough to perform further, more detailed tests?"

 This suite is structured using independent tests that rely on shared helper methods (`MapsToMainMenu`, `MapsToExperienceSelection`, `StartMatch`) to ensure test isolation and avoid code duplication.
-This best practice prevents a single failure from cascading.

 The tests replicate and verify the usual user path in the following order: